-The Prosecution Law Clinic provides real life lawyering experience in the criminal prosecution system at the state trial level.
-Students’ primary experience will be to serve as Rule 13 certified attorneys with Circuit Attorney’s Office in the City of St. Louis.
-Students in the clinic have the opportunity to handle, or assist experienced prosecutors in handling, the prosecution of state-level crimes in the City of St. Louis while also gaining exposure to the legal and ethical problems that litigators, and prosecutors specifically, face in practice.
+The Prosecution Law Clinic provides real-life lawyering experience in the criminal prosecution system at the state trial level.
+Students’ primary experience will be to serve as Rule 13 certified attorneys with the St. Louis County Prosecutor’s Office in St. Louis County.
+Students in the clinic have the opportunity to handle or assist experienced prosecutors in handling, the prosecution of state-level crimes in St. Louis County while also gaining exposure to the legal and ethical problems that litigators, and prosecutors specifically, face in practice.

 Typical Student Activities